kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ##### Example 1: Attributed-based resource specification

-One realization of such an API can be achieved by an attribute-based mechanism for compute resources that resembles the Dynamic Resource Allocation (DRA) claim mechanism.
+One realization of such an API can be achieved by an attribute-based mechanism for compute resources that generalizes the Dynamic Resource Allocation (DRA) claim mechanism.
 The attribute-based compute resource request model is a step towards improved semantic workload portability that can be tried in a progressive manner with CCI.